-54 Permanent Part Time Employment Following Birth Leave, Primary Caregiver Leave or Parental Leave
+54 Permanent Part Time Employment Following Birth Leave, Primary Caregiver Leave, Adoption or Permanent Care Leave or Parental Leave

 - 54.1.
-Subject to this clause, the Chief Executive will approve an application by an employee who returns to work after accessing birth leave, primary caregiver leave or parental leave, to work on a part-time basis up until the date which is three years from the birth or adoption of a child or the granting of parental responsibility of a foster child long term. - 54.2.
+Subject to this clause, the Chief Executive will approve an application by an employee who returns to work after accessing birth leave, primary caregiver leave, adoption or permanent care leave or parental leave, to work on a part-time basis up until the date which is three years from the birth or adoption of a child or the granting of parental responsibility of a foster child long term. - 54.2.
 If the Chief Executive Officer deems that an application by an officer to access part time work under this clause can only be accommodated if the officer agrees to become unattached, then the application will only be approved where the officer so agrees. - 54.3.
 The maximum aggregate period of part-time employment that may be approved for an employee under subclause 54.1 is seven years. - 54.4.
-Either the employee who accesses primary care giver leave under clause 78, or the employee who is entitled to and accesses birth leave under clause 76 will be entitled to access permanent part-time employment as provided in subclause 54.1 - 54.5.
+Either the employee who accesses primary care giver leave under clause 78, or adoption and permanent care leave under clause 82, or the employee who is entitled to and accesses birth leave under clause 76 will be entitled to access permanent part-time employment as provided in subclause 54.1 - 54.5.
 The pattern of hours and days and the commencement and cessation times for part-time work will be agreed between the employee and the employee's manager/supervisor and recorded in writing.